icecube/simweights/docs/reading_files.rst

 :py:func:`simweights.NuGenWeighter` as the ``nfiles`` parameter which will be multiplied by ``NEvents`` to get the total number of events in the dataset.

-For simulation with S-Frames: Triggered CORSIKA and corsika-reader after S-Frames were added, there is no need for ``nfiles`` as it can be deduced from the number of S-Frames.
+For simulation with S-Frames: Triggered CORSIKA, corsika-reader after S-Frames were added, and genie-reader there is no need for ``nfiles`` as it can be deduced from the number of S-Frames.
 In this case SimWeights will determine the generation surface from S-Frames, but it still relies on objects in the Q-Frame for the sampled quantities.
 The table below shows the what tables simweights looks for for each type of simulation.